UMMAN2005/GTK-Project-TTT/README.md

 ## Next...

-Fixing the problem about implementation of the AI code and the other improvements
+1) Fixing the problem about implementation of the AI code.
+2) Adding new game mode support
+3) Fixing the bugs and improve performance